Aquanty/rtd-hgs/docs/source/index.rst

 Makeup Water
 ^^^^^^^^^^^^

-[sec:io_makeup_water] The boundary condition Makeup water is similar to Simple drain in that its behavior is controlled by the difference between the pressure head at a specified set of nodes and the specified head value.
+.. _sec:io_makeup_water: The boundary condition Makeup water is similar to Simple drain in that its behavior is controlled by the difference between the pressure head at a specified set of nodes and the specified head value.
 These nodes typically belong the surface domain.
 The